RasDTU02/02476_FinalProject_Group20/reports/README.md

 The individual contributions of each team member can be seen on the checklist above.

 If we encountered problems with the code, we used ChatGPT and Grok to help us debug, so we could continue coding.
 We have tried to stick to the coding we learned in the course, but to tailor it to our project, AI has helped us along the way.
 AI has been especially good at getting different codes to work together.
+Sometimes our comments were not specified accurately, so AI helped to make these statements more accurate and clear.